KygekDev/KygekDev/README.md

 <a href="https://discord.gg/CXtqUZv" target="_blank"><img src="https://kygekraqmak.github.io/kygekteam.png"></a>

+### Note

+If you were redirected from [Kygekraqmak's](https://github.com/Kygekraqmak) profile, match the string below as a proof:

+`DZZjWy0NmB5DBRyVJoQE`

 ## Hi there 👋

-I'm Kygekraqmak (or KygekDev).
+I'm KygekDev.
 Here are facts about me:

 - 🔭 I’m currently working on PocketMine-MP plugins and other projects
-- 🌱 I’m currently learning Java and much more
+- 🌱 I’m currently learning many things
 - 👯 I’m looking to collaborate with anyone who knows the PHP language
 - 🤔 I’m looking for help with anyone who wants to contribute
 - 📫 How to reach me: Discord (KygekDev#6415)